The Pros and Cons of a Dual Key Homes Investment Strategy

 Tuan Duong

-Deciding on a property investment strategy can be a daunting task, but an excellent place to start is considering all your options.
+Deciding on a property investment strategy can be daunting, but an excellent place to start is considering all your options, including dual-occupancy home designs.

-With dual key homes being a relatively recent concept in Australia, we thought we’d help you weigh up the pros and cons of this strategy to see if it could work for you.
+Dual-key homes are a relatively recent concept in Australia, so we thought we’d help you weigh up the pros and cons of this strategy to see if it could work for you.

-A dual key property is essentially one main property that looks like a standard home from the outside but is designed and divided into two separate units.
+A dual-key property is essentially one main property that looks like a standard home from the outside but is designed and divided into two separate units.
+Dual-key homes are part of the growing trend of dual-occupancy homes, which offer flexibility and investment potential for various family needs.

-So think of it as a mix between the concept of a duplex and a granny flat.
-It’s two units on one property, but instead of two mirrored units, like with a duplex, it’s usually a house on the one side with a unit on the other side or inside.
+So think of it as a mix between a duplex and a granny flat.
+It’s two units on one property, but instead of two mirrored units, like a duplex, it’s usually a house on one side with a unit on the other side or inside.

-Generally, dual key homes will have one front entrance door or foyer that will lead to the two different lockable doors.
+Generally, dual-key homes have one front entrance door or foyer that leads to two different lockable doors.

 Or, amongst the living room, bathroom, kitchen and one or two bedrooms of the one property, there will be what looks like an extra bedroom door that opens up into a studio apartment with its own small kitchen and separate bathroom.

-As with all investment property strategies, you’ll need to weigh up the pros and cons of dual key homes.
+As with all investment property strategies, you’ll need to weigh the pros and cons of dual-key homes.

 Here are the pros: